April 22, 2026 • By Santorini Dave

 Make sure these items are on your radar before you arrive in London.

-• Buckingham Palace State Rooms: These are usually open through late September.
-For 2026, the summer opening ends on September 27.
+- Buckingham Palace State Rooms: These are usually open through late September.
 Tickets are limited and sell out fast.

 FAQ: Visiting London in September

-• Is September a good time to visit?
-It is a strong month for London, offering mild weather and several of the city’s best annual festivals.
-It is a great choice for those who want to avoid the peak summer crowds while still enjoying long days.
+- Is September a good time to visit?
+It is my favorite month for visiting the city.
+A great choice for those who want to avoid the peak summer crowds while still getting great weather for walking and enjoying the parks.

-• How should I dress for the weather?
+- How should I dress for the weather?
 Layers are the most practical solution.
-The temperature can fluctuate between a sunny afternoon and a cool evening, so a mix of light pieces and a dependable jacket is essential.
+The temperature can fluctuate between a warm sunny afternoon and a cool evening, so a mix of light pieces and a dependable jacket is essential.

-• Is London expensive in September?
-Prices are often still fairly high, especially in central areas and during event heavy weeks.
+- Is London expensive in September?
+Prices are still fairly high, especially in central areas and during event heavy weeks.
 I recommend checking my London neighborhood map to explore areas that might offer better value.

-• Should I book theater tickets in advance?
+- Should I book theater tickets in advance?
 Yes, especially if you have your heart set on a specific hit show.
-September often sees the launch of the autumn season, and weekend performances sell out well in advance.
+September sees the launch of the autumn season, and weekend performances sell out well in advance.

-• Will the parks be crowded?
-They can be lively on sunny afternoons, but they are large enough that you can usually find quieter stretches.
+- Will the parks be crowded?
+They can be lively on sunny afternoons, but they are large enough that you can find quieter stretches.
 They are perfect for a late summer stroll or a quick picnic.

 About Santorini Dave